As an RCI, a Bottom Rope is probably what you will spend most of your time setting up.

 You should use a static rope for the anchor and a dynamic rope for the climbing rope.

-However many anchors you use, in my opinion you should do everything to make sure you only have one bight of rope draped over the cliff edge, having two bights of rope uses a lot more rope and is much tougher and time consuming to equalise.
-And it just looks wrong.
+However many anchors you use for a bottom rope, in my opinion, you should do everything to make sure you only have one bight of rope draped over the cliff edge.

 You should aim to include an isolation knot (Fig 8 on the bight) in your set up.
 It makes equalising easier, helps keep the rope protector in place and can be a handy clip in spot for personal safety if needed.